-This plaza (or food mall or food hall) has a lot to do with putting back Chinatown in the radar of many Angelenos.
-It all started in 2013 when Roy Choi, one of the gourmet food trucks pioneers, established his first brick and mortar in the plaza.
+This plaza (or food mall or food hall) has a lot to do with putting back Chinatown on the radar of many Angelenos.
+It all started in 2013 when Roy Choi, one of the gourmet food truck pioneers, established his first brick and mortar in the plaza.

-After that, many more chefs have opened restaurants serving new concept and old favorites.
+After that, many more chefs have opened restaurants serving new concepts and old favorites.
 Here are some of the places you need to try if you are in the area:

 LASA – elevated Filipino food.
 This is a very unique place and it is recommended to visit during dinner time (recommendations are a good idea)